cjeannoel2005/SSP-store-sales-project-/TechnicalDesign/TechnicalDesign.md

 | creatine | 45                | 22         |
 | pre-workout    | 75                | 38         |

+## Authentification and authorization plan

+ this program will use the single athentification login page but will be verified throught and authorization process in which will follow a role based acccount access to determine which page will show up for that specific user.
+This will ensure a clear seperation of the user roles while maintaining security.

 ## Coding style guide
 Java Project Coding Guidelines